 Q: What’s the difference between AWS Chatbot and Amazon Lex?

 AWS Chatbot is a prebuilt interactive agent designed to monitor, operate, and troubleshoot your AWS resources (ChatOps).
-With AWS Chatbot, you can securely receive alerts, request diagnostic information from services such as Amazon CloudWatch and AWS GuardDuty, and resolve incidents by running CLI commands, such as commands for executing AWS System Manager runbooks or increasing AWS Lambda concurrency limits in your Slack channel.
+With AWS Chatbot, you can securely receive alerts, request diagnostic information from services such as Amazon CloudWatch and AWS GuardDuty, and resolve incidents by running CLI commands, such as commands for executing AWS System Manager runbooks or increasing AWS Lambda concurrency limits in your Microsoft Teams or Slack channels.

 Amazon Lex provides the advanced deep learning capabilities of automatic speech recognition (ASR) for converting speech to text and natural language understanding (NLU) to recognize the intent and build lifelike interactions.
 This lets you quickly and easily build your own sophisticated, natural language conversational bots.

 AWS Chatbot is available at no additional charge.
 You pay only for the AWS resources that are used with AWS Chatbot, such as Amazon Simple Notification Service (SNS) topics or Amazon CloudWatch alarms.